 If The Kelsey Group’s predictions are correct, the global market for local search, including online Yellow Pages, will grow at 30.5% per year in the next five years, reaching $13 billion in 2010.

-ClickZ has details of a new study that suggest more marketers are shifting marketing dollars from mass branding to targeted online channels.
+ClickZ has details of a new study that suggests the continued shift of ad dollars to online marketing.

 © 2005-2014 Marketing Pilgrim, all rights reserved.

 Marketing Pilgrim is a proud member of The Pilgrim Network